-Our board of directors applies an enterprise-wide approach to risk management.
+Our board of directors is responsible for, and committed to, the oversight of our long-term strategic plan and significant enterprise-wide risks.
+In carrying out this responsibility, our board of directors applies an enterprise-wide approach to risk management.
 This approach is designed to support organizational objectives, such as short- and long-term strategic objectives and enhancement of stockholder value.
 A fundamental part of risk management is not only understanding the most significant risks a company faces and what steps management is taking to manage those risks, but also understanding what level of risk is appropriate for a given company.
 The involvement of our full board of directors in reviewing our business is an integral aspect of its assessment of management's tolerance for risk and also its determination of what constitutes an appropriate level of risk.